47rooks/hashlink-extension-example/README.md

       1. Create another directory to house the Haxe wrapper module for the hdll.
 Here this is `hlext`
       2. Create a Haxe module in it like `HLExt.hx`
    4. Now in the overall project directory create a
-      1. build.hxml containg this, or similar
+      1. build.hxml containing this, or similar
         ```
         -cp hlextLib
         -main Main